-The course is designed with a weekly progression that integrates lectures, small group activities emphasizing experiential learning and regular in-class discussions.
+The course is designed with a weekly progression that integrates lectures, small team activities emphasizing experiential learning and regular in-class paper reading discussions.
 The course schedule outlines the expected weekly progress.
 Students are strongly advised to follow the outlined schedule on Canvas to stay updated with coursework and any tentative syllabus changes.
 Please note that all deadlines for course deliverables are posted on Canvas.
+The instructor will not make recordings of lectures available unless she is required to attend/present in a Research Conference.